OpenLoco/OpenLoco/DEVELOPMENTLOG.md

 # OpenLoco version 23.08+ (???)

-23.06 introduced our implementation of the Vehicle Order Insert game command.
-Unfortunately we forgot to activate our new code until 23.07.
-Due to this mistake testing of the game command was not very robust and we accidentally broke waypoint vehicle orders.
+In v23.06, we introduced our implementation of the Vehicle Order Insert game command.
+Unfortunately we forgot to activate our new code until v23.07.
+Due to this mistake, testing of the game command was not very robust and we accidentally broke waypoint vehicle orders.
+This is fixed in v23.08.1

 Waypoint orders are comprised of a position x, y, z and the track rotation and type.
-The x, y, z was correct but the rotation and type was being corrupted.
+The x, y, z was correct, but the rotation and type was being corrupted.
 This meant that vehicles could never find the track location that the waypoint was associated with!
-Luckily it was easy enough to fix and as the x, y, z was correct we can regenerate the correct order.
-We have noticed though that waypoints in general behave a bit odd but the issue predates 23.06 so we plan to further look into how vehicles are using them next month.
+Luckily it was easy enough to fix, and as the x, y, z was correct, we can infer the correct rotation and type.

+We have noticed though that waypoints in general behave a bit odd.
+This issue predates v23.06, though, so we plan to further look into how vehicles are using them next month.

 # OpenLoco version 23.08 (2023-08-16)